 My method focuses on sleep associations without resorting to letting your child cry for hours.
 In this method, we are going to gradually remove one sleep association at a time, while also creating new, sustainable, sleep associations that will help your baby sleep on his/her own.

 I will warn you, that this is going to take time and patience.
 Your child will not be sleeping in their own room tomorrow, but you will see progress as you go and you will eventually get them there.

 A Side Note on Sleeping Through the Night

-Sleeping through the night is actually a different issue altogether that I may write a post about at some point.
+Sleeping through the night is actually a different issue altogether.
 But for now, know that these steps may help your baby start sleeping through the night or they might not if there is another issue causing your baby to wake.

 How to Transition from Co-sleeping to Crib the Gentle Way